 - Failure to file as required by law or requested by the Assessor triggers an estimate of the value of personal property based on the best information available.
 The estimate may be based on similar businesses.
 Our office may also perform a field inspection to estimate the value as of lien date, January 1st.
 A penalty of 10 percent is also added to any assessment made as a result of a failure to file the property statements.

 - I was not open for business on January 1st.
 Do I still have to complete the property statement?

 - Yes.
 A business does not have to be open for its assets to be subject to assessment.
 For example, on January 1st, a new pizza parlor is under construction and nearly ready for its grand opening.
 Even though the pizza parlor was not open for business on January 1st, taxable business personal property, such as furniture and ovens, were in the owner's possession.

 - If the business is no longer in operation, the property statement still needs to be signed and returned to the Assessor.
 Include a note on the statement stating that the business was closed so that the Assessor will not continue to assess you.
 Include the date you went out of business as well as what happened to any equipment owned or used by the business.
 If any of the property was sold to another person or business, indicate the new owners name and address.

 Same as Last Yearon the property statement and return it?

 - No. You must report personal property holdings in detail.
-If nothing has changed from the prior year (no equipment was purchased or sold), then refer to your prior year filing in order to be consistent in completing the current property statements.
-If you failed to keep a copy of the prior year's filing, you or your agent can request copies.
+If no equipment was purchased or sold, then refer to your prior year filing in order to be consistent in completing the current property statement.
+If you failed to keep a copy of the prior year filing, you or your agent can request copies.
 If an agent is requesting copies or other information, we need a letter of authorization from you.